You will not be entitled to help with the cost of care if:

 How much will care cost?

 Care home costs can vary, but weekly costs can start from approximately £600.
-The price will vary according to where you live and the type of care you need.
-For example, health problems including dementia can increase the cost.
+This can change depending on where you live and the type of care you need.

 There are 2 types of care home: